use-inkubator/Ecosystem-Grants/applications/dedot_typink.md

 ##### 1.2. **ink! v6 Integration**
    - Ensure compatibility with ink! v4 and v5, allowing developers to use the latest ink! v6 version without breaking existing applications.
-   - Generate TypeScript Types and APIs based on contract metadata.
+   - Generate TypeScript Types and APIs based on traditional Rust metadata & Solidity metadata format supported by ink! v6.
    - Enable Auto-suggestions/IntelliSense for contract APIs based on the generated Types and APIs.
    - Ensure seamless interactions (queries, transaction, events) with ink! v6 contracts via pallet-revive.